 NREL works with the solar and wind industries to provide utilities and grid operators with generator models to help them analyze the impact of variable generation on power system performance and reliability.
 As the amount of variable generation increases, the need for such models increases.
 Ensuring the models are as generic as possible allows for ease of use, model validation, data exchange, and analysis.
 To address this need, NREL researchers are developing generic dynamic models of wind and solar power plants.

-Collecting wind plant output data with corresponding wind resource data (speed, direction, and air density) from meteorological towers and performing multivariate analysis of the data to develop an equivalent wind plant power curve
+Monitoring, collecting, and analyzing RPP output data with corresponding resource data (wind speed, direction, air density, solar irradiance) from meteorological towers and performing multivariate analysis of the data to develop an equivalent RPP power curve and/or model representation

-These efforts contribute to a better understanding of how solar and wind power plants can impact grid stability and reliability.
+These efforts contribute to a better understanding of how RPPs interacts with the larger system and how this impacts grid stability and reliability.

 For More Information